 Croatia in January

-New Year’s Day – January 1st is a national holiday in Croatia, generally a time to rest and recover from exciting festivities the even before.
-Many businesses will be closed, and public transportation will be limited.
+- New Year’s Day – January 1st is a national holiday in Croatia, generally a time to rest and recover from exciting festivities the evening before.
+Many businesses will be closed and public transportation will be limited.

-Rijeka Carnival – This carnival is the biggest in Croatia, starting before Lent every year between mid-January and early March.
-In 2020, it begins on January 17.
-The main street in Rijeka will be transformed into a massive party.
-There will be a procession along with music, dancing and food.
+- Rijeka Carnival – This carnival is the biggest in Croatia, starting before Lent every year between mid-January and early March.
+The main street in Rijeka is transformed into a massive party and there is a procession along with music, dancing, and food.

 Croatia in February

-ZagrebDox – This international documentary film festival in Zagreb takes place annually starting in late February and runs for at least eight days.
-There will be a number of themed programs as well as a competition for the best documentary.
+- ZagrebDox – This annual international documentary film festival in Zagreb takes place in late February and runs for at least 8 days.
+There are a number of themed programs as well as a competition for the best documentary.

 Croatia in March

-St. Patrick’s Day – There will be plenty of ways to celebrate the Irish holiday in Croatia.
-In the capital city of Zagreb, a St. Patrick’s Day festival takes place bringing bands from throughout Croatia, as well as Ireland, the U.K. and beyond playing Irish music.
+- St. Patrick’s Day – There are plenty of ways to celebrate the Irish holiday in Croatia.
+In the capital city of Zagreb, a St. Patrick’s Day festival takes place bringing together bands from across Croatia, Ireland, the UK, and beyond to play Irish music.

 Croatia in April

-100 Miles of Istria – Over the weekend in mid-April (April 12-14 in 2019) this Istria event includes several races.
-There is a challenging 100-mile trail as well as a 110-kilometre trail and an “easy” 65-kilometre route.
-All are welcome to enter, or watch.
+- 100 Miles of Istria – Over the weekend in mid-April, this Istria event includes several races.
+There is a challenging 100-mile trail as well as an 80-mile one and an “easy” 40-mile route.
+All are welcome to enter or watch.

-Easter and Holy Week – While some years Easter and Holy Week fall in March, in 2019 and 2020, it will be in April.
+- Easter and Holy Week – Easter and Holy Week fall in March or April.
 This is an important religious event celebrated throughout Croatia, beginning on Palm Sunday and continuing throughout Holy Week.
 At the end of Easter week, brightly painted eggs are given as gifts.
-There won’t be any egg hunts, but there will be egg fights.
-Everyone picks an egg from a basket it and hits it against their competitor’s, whoever emerges with an egg that’s still intact wins.
-On Easter Sunday there are also special feasts, often including lamp and cakes made with walnut and carob.
+There are no egg hunts, only egg fights.
+Everyone picks an egg from a basket and throws it in their competitor’s; whoever emerges with an egg that’s still intact, wins.
+On Easter Sunday, there are also special feasts, often including lamb and cakes made with walnut and carob.

 Croatia in May

-Festival of Flowers – This event takes place for two weeks in May each year, May 4 through May 20 in 2019 in Split.
-The basement halls of Diocletian’s Palace will be filled with flowers as florists compete to have the most artistic, beautiful displays.
+- Festival of Flowers – This event takes place for 2 weeks in May each year in Split.
+The basement halls of Diocletian’s Palace will be filled with flowers as florists compete to have the most artistic and beautiful displays.

-St. Duje Day – Also annually in Split on May 7, St. Duje Day celebrates the city’s patron saint with an elaborate procession, games with prizes and a ceremony at the Cathedral of St. Duje.
+- St. Duje Day – Also celebrated annually in Split on May 7, St. Duje Day celebrates the city’s patron saint with an elaborate procession, games with prizes, and a ceremony at the Cathedral of St. Duje.

-Zagreb Design Week – Hosted at Lauba Art Gallery over five days in mid-May, May 9-14 in 2019, this week features up-and-coming Croatian designers with everything from cars and furniture to clothing.
-Notable international designers attend, and there will be a range of workshops and talks.
+- Zagreb Design Week – Hosted at Lauba Art Gallery over 5 days in mid-May, this week features up-and-coming Croatian designers with everything from cars and furniture to clothing.
+Notable international designers attend and there is a wide range of workshops and talks.

-Zrce Beach Spring Break Festival – Taking place annually on the Island of Pag over three days starting in late May, May 30 through June 2 in 2019, this festival brings parties and live music to Zrc Beach.
+- Zrce Beach Spring Break Festival – Taking place annually on the Island of Pag over 3 days starting in late May, this festival brings parties and live music to Zrc Beach.

 Croatia in June

-Dance Week Festival – This festival of contemporary dance in Zagreb is the biggest of its kind in Croatia, attracting dance troupes from throughout Europe along with the best of Croatian modern dance.
-It takes place annually in early June, June 4 through 12 in 2019.
+- Dance Week Festival – This festival of contemporary dance in Zagreb is the biggest of its kind in Croatia, attracting dance troupes from throughout Europe along with the best of Croatian modern dance.
+It takes place annually in early June.

-INmusic Festival – Hosted at Lake Jarun near Zagreb around the summer solstice for three days every year, June 24-June 26 in 2019, this is the country’s largest open-air festival featuring an impressive lineup that includes big-name music artists.
+- INmusic Festival – Hosted at Lake Jarun near Zagreb around the summer solstice for three days every year, this is the country’s largest open-air festival featuring an impressive lineup that includes big-name music artists.

-Days of Radunica – This ancient festival that takes place in Radunica, the oldest area in Split, brings St. John and St. Peter celebrations to the neighborhood’s squares and streets over the last week of June.
+- Days of Radunica – This ancient festival that takes place in Radunica, the oldest area in Split, and brings St. John and St. Peter celebrations to the neighborhood’s squares and streets in the last week of June.

 Croatia in July

-Hideout Festival – Hosted in Zrce on the Island of Pag for five days in early July, July 1 through July 5 in 2019, this annual electronic music event is often named among Europe’s top festivals.
+- Hideout Festival – Hosted in Zrce on the Island of Pag for 5 days in late June or early July, this annual electronic music event is often named among Europe’s top festivals.

-Festival of Dalmatian Klapa – Held in Omis near the city of Split, this UNESCO-listed festival celebrates “klapa,” a type of multipart singing that’s unique to this region.
+- Festival of Dalmatian Klapa – Held in Omis near the city of Split, this UNESCO-listed festival celebrates “klapa,” a type of multipart singing that’s unique to this region.
 Melodious songs are sung from low bass to high-pitched tenor to create angelic music without instruments.
-It takes place over four weeks with klapa ensembles serenading tourists down the cobbled streets with the final competition in mid-July.
+It takes place over 4 weeks with klapa ensembles serenading tourists down the cobbled streets; the final competition is in mid-July.

-Pula Film Festival – Hosted annually in mid-July in Pula’s ancient Roman amphitheater, July 13 through 19 in 2019, this film festival has been taking place since 1954.
+- Pula Film Festival – Hosted annually in mid-July in Pula’s ancient Roman amphitheater, this film festival has been taking place annually since 1954.

 Croatia in August

-Thanksgiving Day – On August 5 every year, celebrations are held to commemorate the military victory that took place in 1995 known as Operation Storm when the Croatian army took over a self-proclaimed Serb entity.
+- Thanksgiving Day – On August 5 every year, celebrations are held to commemorate the military victory that took place in 1995, known as Operation Storm, when the Croatian army took over a self-proclaimed Serb entity.
 It’s commemorated by solemn wreath-laying around the country, but the main focus is in the town of Knin.
-There will be military parades, a concert, choirs, speeches and wreath-laying.
+There are military parades, a concert, choirs, speeches, and wreath-laying.

-Sonus Festival – This annual festival in Novalja on the Island of Pag brings top electro and techo names performing for five days, August 18-22 in 2019.
+- Sonus Festival – This annual festival in Novalja on the Island of Pag features performances by top electro and techno names for 5 days.

-The Nights of Diocletian – Hosted for five nights in Split starting in late August, this is the city’s most popular cultural event.
-Many people stroll the streets in togas and there will be Roman music, foods, workshops, street entertainers, fire dancing, gladiator fights, acrobatic shows and more.
+- The Nights of Diocletian – Hosted for 5 nights in Split starting in late August, this is the city’s most popular cultural event.
+Many people stroll the streets in togas and there is Roman music, foods, workshops, street entertainers, fire dancing, gladiator fights, acrobatic shows, and more.

 Croatia in September

-Outlook Festival – This festival takes place in Punto Christo, Pula for six days in early September every year, September 4 through 9 in 2019.
+- Outlook Festival – This festival takes place in Punto Christo, Pula for 6 days in early September every year.
 Considered the largest bass culture and dubstep festival in Europe, it includes a spectacular opening concert at the Arena, the ancient Roman amphitheater.

-Goulash Disko – In Komiza on the beautiful island of Vis, this entirely crowd-funded event marks the end of the festival season annually in mid-September with producers, DJs and bands from around the world.
-In 2019, it takes place from September 11-19.
+- Goulash Disko – In Komiza, on the beautiful island of Vis, this entirely crowd-funded annual event marks the end of the festival season in mid-September with producers, DJs, and bands from around the world.

-Split Film Festival – This international festival of new films takes place every year in mid- to late-September in Split, September 18-25, 2019.
-There will be a good selection of international, independent, experimental and innovative cinema as well as visual arts.
+- Split Film Festival – This international festival of new films takes place every year in mid to late-September in Split.
+There is a good selection of international, independent, experimental, and innovative cinema as well as visual arts.

 Croatia in October

-Istrian Truffle Days – October is peak season for white truffles, the most expensive and valuable type.
-During this time there will be numerous events held every weekend to celebrate around the famous truffles center near Motovun.
-You’ll be able to treat yourself to truffle risotto, truffle omelets and many other delights at reasonable prices.
-There will also be contests for the biggest truffle and a variety of truffle oil and other truffle products for sale.
+- Truffle Days – October is peak season for white truffles, the most expensive and valuable type.
+During this time, several celebratory events are held every weekend around the famous truffles center near Motovun.
+Visitors can treat themselves to truffle risottos, truffle omelets, and many other delights at reasonable prices.
+There are contests for the biggest truffle, and a variety of truffle oils and other truffle products are on sale.

-Independence Day – October 8 is a national holiday bringing many business closures.
-It celebrations the decision to declare the independence of Croatia from the Socialist Federal Republic of Yugoslavia.
+- Independence Day – October 8 is a national holiday bringing many business closures.
+It celebrations the decision to declare Croatia’s independence from the Socialist Federal Republic of Yugoslavia.
 Expect to see processions and peaceful rallies in city streets.

-Olive Days – Punat on Krk Island celebrates Olive Days with olives, olive oil and olive products, as well as offering the opportunity to participate in the olive harvest over thee days in the second half of October, October 20-22 in 2019.
+- Olive Days – Punat on Krk Island celebrates Olive Days with olives, olive oil, and olive products, and offers the opportunity to participate in the olive harvest over 3 days in the second half of October.

 Croatia in November

-Theatre Night – Across Croatia in mid-November at some 80 different venues in 30 cities there will be free and discounted performances, workshops and tours focused around the theater.
+- Theatre Night – In mid-November, at some 80 different venues in 30 cities across Croatia, there are free and discounted performances, workshops, and tours focused around the theater.

-St. Martin’s Day/Feast of St. Martin – While this was once a solemn event, November 11, St. Martin’s Day has become a day to celebrate wine here in Croatia, along with a feast that includes a roasted goose.
-It’s celebrated most elaborately in Buzet, Vrsar and Tar.
+- St. Martin’s Day/Feast of St. Martin – While this was once a solemn event, St. Martin’s Day on November 11 has become a day to celebrate wine in Croatia, along with a feast that includes a roasted goose.
+It’s celebrated most elaborately in Buzet, Vrsar, and Tar.

 Croatia in December

-Christmas Holidays – December 25, Christmas Day, and December 26, Boxing Day, are both national holidays.
-Croatians typically celebrate starting with a holiday dinner on Christmas Eve followed by Midnight Mass.
-Expect most businesses to be closed on December 25, although there will be some restaurants open.
+- Christmas Holidays – December 25, Christmas Day, and December 26, Boxing Day, are both national holidays.
+Croatians typically celebrate starting with a holiday dinner on Christmas Eve, followed by Midnight Mass.
+Expect most businesses to be closed on December 25, although some restaurants will be open.

-New Year’s Eve – On December 31, New Year’s Eve, the coming of the new year will be celebrated throughout the country.
-Restaurants and hotels often host special events that include New Year’s Eve dinner, drinks and more, while big-name Croatian acts perform live in prominent squares of major towns.
-The capital city of Zagreb hosts the biggest firework display for the midnight countdown.
+- New Year’s Eve – On December 31, New Year’s Eve, the coming of the new year will be celebrated throughout the country.
+Restaurants and hotels often host special events that include New Year’s Eve dinner, drinks, and more, while big-name Croatian acts perform live in prominent squares of major towns.
+The capital city of Zagreb hosts the biggest fireworks display for the midnight countdown.